International

 Main Sectors of Industry

-The agricultural sector contributes to 19.3% of GDP and employs 32% of the active workforce (World Bank).
-The main food crops include cassava, yams, maize, millet, and sorghum, with cocoa, coffee and cotton as cash crops (generating about 20% of export earnings).
-Although many farmers practice subsistence farming, some basic foodstuff still needs to be imported.
+The agricultural sector contributes to 18.3% of GDP and employs 31% of the active workforce (World Bank).
+The main food crops include cassava, yams, maize, millet, and sorghum, with cocoa, coffee, and cotton as cash crops (generating about 20% of export earnings).
+Although many farmers practice subsistence farming, some basic foodstuffs still need to be imported.
 The agricultural sector is vulnerable to climate conditions and parasite infestation.
+For the agricultural campaign 2023/24, more than 1.5 million tons of cereals are expected according to the production forecasts of the Directorate of Agricultural Statistics, Computing, and Documentation (DSID).

-The industrial sector is quite limited in Togo, accounting for only 22.2% of GDP and 19% of the total employment.
+The industrial sector is quite limited in Togo, accounting for one-fifth of both GDP and total employment.
 With an estimated 30 million metric tons of reserves (USGS), phosphate is the country's most important commodity, making Togo one of the world's largest producers of phosphate.
 Hence, mining is the main industrial sub-sector, followed by food processing.
-The country also has clinker deposits, which fuels a dynamic cement industry.
+The country also has clinker deposits, which fuel a dynamic cement industry.
+Manufacturing as a whole accounts for 14% of the country’s GDP, while mineral rents have a share of 4.9% (World Bank).

-The services sector is estimated to account for 49.3% of GDP, giving employment to 48% of the active population.
+The services sector is estimated to account for 52.1% of GDP, giving employment to 49% of the active population.
 The sector has been growing consistently in recent years, and trade is its biggest contributor.
-The Lomé Port, which is one of the largest ports in the region, is a major asset as the transport of goods to neighboring countries is boosting services industry.
+The Lomé Port, which is one of the largest ports in the region, is a major asset as the transport of goods to neighboring countries is boosting the services industry.
+The country is also investing in its tourism sector: it welcomed one million tourists in 2022, and in the 2024 budget, the government allocated XOF 2 billion for the development of the tourism sector.

 Breakdown of Economic Activity By Sector Agriculture Industry Services